ochoa-jessica/MS_Excel/README.md

 9. Since the wings are West and North, which have different numbers of characters, we cannot hard code the number 4.
 We will need to use a formula that changes with the wing.
 10. We would like to return the full word of the wing.
 What formula will give the desired result?
 11. There are a few names that need to be cleaned up.
 Bob Decker (row 22) has an unusual character at the end of his name.
 What is the code for this character?
-12. Which function or functions could you use to remove this unwanted character
+12. Which function or functions could you use to remove this unwanted character?

+## Part 2 - Excel Data Visualization